Active morphogenesis of patterned epithelial shells: Results

 which is again in excellent agreement with numerical simulation for large $|\delta\zeta_{c{\rm n}}|$ and for different values of $l_a/L_0$ (Fig. \ref{Fig:NematicBending}g).

-For $\zeta_{c{\rm n}}>0$ and $l_a/L_0=1$ we find erythrocyte-like shapes, where the indentations at the poles become stronger with $\zeta_{c{\rm n}}$ until the two poles touch.
+For $\zeta_{c{\rm n}}>0$ and $l_a/L_0=1$ we find erythrocyte-like shapes, where the indentations at the poles become stronger with $\zeta_{c{\rm n}}$ until the two poles touch (Fig. 5b).
 This behaviour remains for $l_a<L_0$, resulting in a self-intersection line in the phase diagram (Fig. \ref{Fig:NematicBending}a).
 Here the shape can take the form of an inner tube entering the spherical shell (Fig. \ref{Fig:NematicBending}b), reminiscent of epithelial shape changes observed during sea urchin gastrulation \cite{ettensohn1984primary}.

-Interestingly, when $l_a<1$ and the volume is free to change, both signs of $\zeta_{c{\rm n}}$ result in a cylindrical appendage forming from the active region.
-The sign of $\zeta_{c{\rm n}}$ determines whether the cylinder forms outside or inside of the remaining, roughly spherical shape.
+Interestingly, when $l_a/L_0<1$ and the volume is free to change, both signs of $\delta\zeta_{c{\rm n}}$ result in a cylindrical appendage forming from the active region.
+The sign of $\delta\zeta_{c{\rm n}}$ determines whether the cylinder forms outside or inside of the remaining, roughly spherical shape.
 Dynamics simulations confirm that the shapes described above are stable solutions (Fig. \ref{Fig:NematicBending}c).
 At the tip of the emerging cylinder lies the $+1$ topological defect.
-For $\zeta_{c{\rm n}}<0$, when the protrusion grows towards the outside, such a situation is reminiscent of the observation of nematic defects in {\it Hydra}, where a set of topological defects, with $+1$ defects at the tip, have been observed in growing tentacles \cite{Maroudas-Sacks:2021}.
+For $\delta\zeta_{c{\rm n}}<0$, when the protrusion grows towards the outside, such a situation is reminiscent of the observation of nematic defects in {\it Hydra}, where a set of topological defects, with $+1$ defects at the tip, have been observed in growing tentacles \cite{Maroudas-Sacks:2021}.
+There, actin layers are perpendicular to each other, with circumferential alignment in the inner cell layer and longitudinal in the outer layer, which would indeed result in $\delta\zeta_{c{\rm n}}<0$ with our sign convention if the layers are contractile.